Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by the Office of Naval Research (award no. N00014-19-1-2226), \textit{Agencia Estatal de Investigaci\'on} of Spain (ref.
-RTI2018-099655-B-I00 CLARA) and \textit{Comunidad Aut\'onoma de Madrid} (ref.
-Y2018/TCS-4705 PRACTICO).
+This work was partially supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.
+JM acknowledges the support of the Office of Naval Research (award N00014-22-1-2647) and Spain's \textit{Agencia Estatal de Investigaci\'on} (ref.
+PID2021-125159NB-I00 TYCHE) funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe".